rgwch/make-elexis-demodb/readme.md

 * A working elexis database
 * The mysqldump utility must be installed and available
 * NodeJS 11 or higher
 * The utility works only on normalized (i.e. all lowercase) Elexis-Databases.
 To normalize an elexis database you might use a tool like [normalize_mysqldb](https://www.npmjs.com/package/@rgwch/normalize_mysqldb).
-Normalizing should habe no impact on normal Elexis operation, but I'd recommend to test on a database copy first.
+Normalizing should have no impact on normal Elexis operation, but I'd recommend to test on a database copy first.

 ## Preparation and run